 The primary objective of this study is to assess the efficacy of up to two REACT injections given three months apart and delivered into biopsied and non-biopsied contralateral kidneys using a minimally invasive percutaneous approach.
-The total planned enrollment is 600 subjects.
+The originally planned enrollment of 600 total subjects in this study will be increased to include the approximately 50 subjects already enrolled and who meet the planned amended trial eligibility criteria, for a total target enrollment of approximately 650 patients.